 I have applied online, but have not heard from anyone after the suggested two week response.
 What should I do?

-Chances are we are waiting on your letters of reference.
-We generally do not reach out to applicants unless we receive both of the two required reference letters.
-With this said, keep in mind that we receive many applications and review them on a first come first serve basis.
-Feel free to reach out to us, however we cannot guarantee a placement for all that apply.
+Chances are we are waiting to receive your letters of reference.
+We generally do not reach out to applicants unless we receive both of the two required letters of reference.
+Please keep in mind we receive many applications and review them on a first come first serve basis.
+You may reach out to us, however we cannot guarantee a placement for all that apply.

 Who should the references be from?
 What should the references write?

-Two reference letters are required.
-Reference letters should be no more than a paragraph in length and speak to the applicant’s interest in volunteering at BMC as well as their strengths as a volunteer.
-References can be from anyone other than a relative.
+Two letters of reference are required.
+Reference letters need not be more than a paragraph in length and should speak to the applicant’s interest in volunteering at BMC as well as their strengths as a volunteer.
+Letters of reference can come from anyone other than a relative.

-For our volunteer applicants who are currently students we encourage one of the references to be from a recent teacher or advisor when possible.
+For volunteer applicants who are currently students we encourage one of the references to be from a recent teacher or advisor.

 I only have evening and weekend availability.
 Can I volunteer?

 We have a limited number of opportunities during evenings and weekends.
-These opportunities tend to fill up quickly as there is less need for volunteers during these hours.
-Some roles allow the flexibility of a 3-6pm shift if this may work with your schedule.
-We encourage you to note any flexibility you may have on your application.
+These opportunities tend to fill quickly and there is less need for volunteers during these hours.
+Some roles allow flexibility for a 3-6pm shift.
+If you have any flexibility with your schedule, we encourage you to note it on your application.

 I am interested in receiving school credit for my time at BMC.
 Does Volunteer Services oversee internships?

-If a student is interested in interning for school credit they must reach out to the person they want to intern with directly and the employee will reach out to Human Resources to establish the internship.
+If a student is interested in receiving school credit for their internship they must reach out to the employee they want to intern with directly.
+The employee will then reach out to Human Resources to establish the internship.

 What about shadowing or observing opportunities?

-If you are interested in shadowing you must reach out to the person you are interested in shadowing directly and they must contact visiting personnel.
+If you are interested in shadowing or observing you must reach out to the individual employee you would like to shadow directly.
+The employee must then contact visiting personnel.

 When do I send in my immunizations?